New International Student Information

 Things to Leave At Home

 You can obtain a booklet on customs regulations at the consulate or embassy where you acquire your visa.
 Prohibited items include some foodstuffs, narcotics, and items for resale.
-For more information, visit the website of the US Customs Service at: http://www.cbp.gov/xp/cgov/travel/leavingarrivinginUS/
+For more information, visit the website of the U.S. Customs Service at: https://www.cbp.gov/travel

 Since students are expected to buy required textbooks for all courses, and supplemental reading materials for review and research are available in libraries, you need not bring any books used in previous study.

-It is best to purchase electrical appliances after you arrive: appliances manufactured outside the U.S. may not be compatible with the power supply or may not be allowed inside the residence halls.
+It is best to purchase electrical appliances after you arrive: appliances manufactured outside the U.S. may not be compatible with the United States power supply.

 Arrival in the United States